 Accent pieces

 If you are unsure, remove the accent pieces first.
 A spread that works without them is ready.
-A spread that only works because of them probably needs a stronger map.
+A spread that only works because of them probably needs a stronger focal point, writing zone, or bridge.

 Reading Path

-A journal spread is not only a collection of materials.
-It is a route.
-The viewer starts somewhere, notices a second thing, reads the words, then lands on a finishing detail.
-You can design that route with very small moves.
+A spread is a route through materials.
+The viewer begins somewhere, notices a second thing, reads the words, then lands on a final detail.
+Aligned edges, repeated color, a quiet gap, and one modest ending cue can build that route without drawing a literal arrow.

 Line up the left edge of the writing card with the edge of a photo, strip, or title.
-Alignment makes separate pieces feel related.
+Alignment makes separate pieces feel related even when the materials are different.

 The focal point needs a difference: scale, value, color, texture, or space.
 If every element has the same contrast, nothing leads.